10 Everyday Sounds You Didn’t Know Have Weird Scientific Explanations

 When you turn the key, the ridges lift pins to the perfect height so they align at the shear line.
 The click confirms the pins cleared and the cylinder can rotate.

 Basically, every click is a tiny mechanical puzzle being solved.
-Which is… kinda cool for something we do without thinking.
+Which is kinda cool for something we do without thinking about it.
+I like puzzles.

 9. Why Scissors Make That Metallic Snip

-Scissors aren’t just cutting…they’re shearing materials.
+Scissors aren’t just cutting, they’re actually shearing materials.
 The blades create two opposite forces: one pushing the material down, one up, causing it to break along a line.

 The snip sound happens when the blades pass each other close enough to compress air and vibrate the metal.
 That crisp click signals the shear is clean.